dotnet/designs/accepted/single-file/design.md

   Single-file apps compiled cross-platform may have this optimization disabled until the ready-to-run compiler  (`crossgen`) supports cross-compilation.

 - Investigate whether collectively signing the files in an assembly saves space for certificates.

+#### Compression

+Currently the bundler does not compress the contents embedded at the end of the host binary.
+Compressing the bundled files and meta-data can significantly reduce the size of the single-file output (by about 30%-50% as determined by prototyping).

 #### Single-file Plugins